lukpueh/specification/tuf-spec.md

     snapshot metadata file.
 Furthermore, any targets metadata filename that was listed in the trusted snapshot metadata file, if any, MUST continue to be listed in the new snapshot metadata file.
-If any of these conditions are not met, discard the new snapshot metadadata file, abort the update cycle, and report the failure.
+If any of these conditions are not met, discard the new snapshot metadata file, abort the update cycle, and report the failure.

   * **3.5**. **Check for a freeze attack.** The latest known time should be